Self-Portrait (Rembrandt, Altman): Description

 The Altman portrait is dated 1660, when Rembrandt was fifty-four years old.
-This was an anxious year for him.
 He had just been declared bankrupt.
 His collection of art treasures was sold at auction.
 Meanwhile his pupils and friends distanced themselves from him.
 He also lost his studio space.
 In this portrait we have a work of mature years, when he brought all the skill and resources of a lifetime to its creation.

 The lift of the eyebrows that wrinkle his forehead is that of whimsical impatience, yet the spark in his eyes denies defeat.
 The mouth is drawn and the mark of undeserved neglect is evident in the premature wrinkles, but a certain merry pride lurks in the tilted cap and raised head.
 A pang of pity shoots through us, only to be replaced by one of keen satisfaction that he, the neglected, is remembered and they, the aristocrats, are forgotten.

-Though Rembrandt lived several years longer, they were years of misery, and he painted only one more great work, the group portrait "Syndics of the Drapers' Guild," now in the Rijksmuseum in Amsterdam.
-His great reputation suffered an almost total eclipse, although to-day he is probably the most popular painter that ever lived.
-Yet he never lost his courage, and as we see him in this portrait he carries his head bravely and wears his hat jauntily, as if in defiance of the evils that engulfed him.
-Heretofore we may have felt acquainted with Rembrandt the painter, but now we know Rembrandt the man; for just so he must have looked to his neighbors in the troublous year 1660.
+Though Rembrandt lived several years longer, they were years of misery, and he painted only one more great work, the group portrait Syndics of the Drapers' Guild, now in the Rijksmuseum in Amsterdam.
+His reputation suffered an almost total eclipse, although to-day he is probably the most popular painter that ever lived.
+As we see him in this portrait he carries his head and wears his hat jauntily, as if in defiance of the evils that engulfed him.